joyn3698/Data-Analysis/web_scrapping_biggest_companies/README.md

 ## 📝 Notes

-- This project was done by a new grad as part of a data learning portfolio.
+- This project was done by me as part of a data learning portfolio.
 - Main focus was to get hands-on practice with real-world data extraction, cleaning and simple dashboarding.